 This site provides a Senator directory by zip code and biographical information on state senators.
 Bills and laws, some Senate reports, Senate rules, and the New York State Constitution are also available here.

 This web page provides links to New York State court decisions.
 The "Trial Courts (Civil & Criminal)" link allows access to Supreme Court Civil and Criminal court decisions from 2001 to the present for many New York State counties.

 New York State Unified Court System | en Español

 This homepage of the New York State Courts includes links to civil, criminal and town and village courts as well as forms, law libraries throughout the state.
 Also available are reports, publications, directories and handbooks.
-Links from the library section lead to the New York State Constitutions from 1777 to 1894 as well as information about the 1938 and 1967 constitutional conventions.
+Links from the History of the Courts section lead to the New York State Constitutions from 1777 to 1894 as well as information about the 1938 and 1967 constitutional conventions.

 The Avalon Project at Yale Law School